philsturgeon/phil.tech/src/content/restoring-ancient-woodlands-vanlife-and-getting-destroyed-on-the-bike.md

 ![Small van jammed full of tree guards, sleeping matt on the floor, set up to sleep by a lake.](img/2023-01-02-restoring-ancient-woodlands-vanlife-and-getting-destroyed-on-the-bike/nv200.jpg)

 It's come a long way since then: it's mostly insulated, with a storage rack for all my tools, and a flat-pack bed I need to put together.
 It's got a 380w solar panel on the roof, 220ah of leisure batteries, and everything in the van runs off of DC (USB or 12v lighter sockets).
-It's not too different from bike life with a [dynamo powering a USB port](https://phil.bike/2020/cinq-plug-5-plus-review/), but the lighter socket can handle much higher wattage for powering a Macbook Pro, and recharging Maikita batteries for the e-chainsaw, e-strimmer, etc.
+It's not too different from bike life with a [dynamo powering a USB port](https://phil.bike/2020/cinq-plug-5-plus-review/), but the lighter socket can handle much higher wattage for powering a laptop, and recharging Makita batteries for the e-chainsaw, e-strimmer, etc.

 Removing invasive species to make room for using the power of the sun is pretty damn sustainable, but once I get the wood gasifier generator built I'll take that a step further: charging the van and leisure batteries off of rhododendrons, and the only waste product will be a climate solution: [biochar](https://www.drawdown.org/solutions/biochar-production).